ibi-group/transit-performance/README.md

 	* ‘PreProcessToday’ - This procedure creates the tables that store performance information for the upcoming service date.
 This stored procedure is executed by the ‘AppLauncher’ application.
 	* ‘ProcessRTEvent’ - This procedure processes the performance data for the current service date in real-time.
 This stored procedure is set to run as a Job every 1 minute (configurable) in the SQL Server Agent.
 	* ‘ProcessCurrentMetrics’ - This procedure processes the performance data for the current service date in real-time and calculates the current metrics for the day until now and the last hour.
 This stored procedure is set to run as a Job every 5 minutes (configurable) in the SQL Server Agent.
+	* ‘UpdateGTFSNext’ - This procedure is needed by the ‘GTFSUpdate’ application.
+It creates arrival\_time\_sec and departure\_time\_sec fields in the gtfs.stop_times table and calculates arrival time and departure time in seconds after midnight.
+It also creates tables for the most common trip patterns for each route and direction based on GTFS.
 * Execute Create Procedure Scripts for Data Fetching Stored Procedures
 	* ‘getCurrentMetrics’ - This procedure is called by the ‘currentmetrics’ API call.
 It retrieves the metrics for a route (or all routes) for the current service date until now and the last hour
 	* ‘getDailyMetrics’ - This procedure is called by the ‘dailymetrics’ API call.It retreives the daily metrics for a route (or all routes) for the requested service date(s)